 However there is no back-up power supply or UPS function available so like some hybrid inverters the battery power will not be available in the event of a blackout.
 Although not surprisingly we were told by Huawei that this is in development and an additional add-on back-up box will be available in 2019.
 More battery options are also in development and due to be released in 2019 including compatibility with the BYD high voltage modular battery system.

 To use the battery function, like all hybrid inverters an additional ‘energy meter’ is required to monitor energy flow to and from the grid and household circuits.
-This will be available soon with CT clamp meters for both single and three phase systems.
+This is available with CT clamp meters for both single and three phase systems.
 See energy meter spec's.

 Quality and reliability is the most important criteria in the world of solar, especially with several inverter companies either having recalls or multiple failures.
 We are yet to test the Huawei inverter in the harsh Australian summer/s but from the outset it seems Huawei have done some serious engineering to ensure this inverter will go the distance.